Laurel and Hardy: Oliver Hardy

 Oliver Hardy (January 18, 1892 – August 7, 1957) was born Norvell Hardy in Harlem, Georgia, United States.
-By his late teens, Hardy was a popular stage singer and he operated a movie house in Milledgeville, Georgia, the Palace Theater, financed in part by his mother.
-For his stage name he took his father's first name, calling himself "Oliver Norvell Hardy", while offscreen his nicknames were "Ollie" and "Babe".
-The nickname "Babe" originated from an Italian barber near the Lubin Studios in Jacksonville, Florida, who would rub Hardy's face with talcum powder and say "That's nice-a baby!"
-Other actors in the Lubin company mimicked this, and Hardy was billed as "Babe Hardy" in his early films.
+By his late teens, Hardy was a popular stage singer and he operated a moviehouse in Milledgeville, Georgia, the Palace Theater, financed in part by his mother.
+For his stage name he took his father's first name, calling himself "Oliver Norvell Hardy", while offscreen his friends called him "Babe".
+The nickname "Babe" originated from an Italian barber in Jacksonville, Florida, who would rub Hardy's face with talcum powder and say "That's nice-a baby!"
+His co-workers mimicked this, and Hardy was billed as "Babe Hardy" in his early films.

 Seeing film comedies inspired him to take up comedy himself and, in 1913, he began working with Lubin Motion Pictures in Jacksonville.
-He started by helping around the studio with lights, props, and other duties, gradually learning the craft as a script-clerk for the company.
+He started by helping around the studio with lights, props, and other duties, gradually learning the craft as a script clerk for the company.
 It was around this time that Hardy married his first wife, Madelyn Saloshin.
 In 1914, Hardy was billed as "Babe Hardy" in his first film, Outwitting Dad.
-Between 1914 and 1916 Hardy made 177 shorts as Babe with the Vim Comedy Company, which were released up to the end of 1917.
-Exhibiting a versatility in playing heroes, villains and even female characters, Hardy was in demand for roles as a supporting actor, comic villain or second banana.
-For 10 years he memorably assisted star comic and Charlie Chaplin imitator Billy West, and appeared in the comedies of Jimmy Aubrey, Larry Semon, and Charley Chase.
+Between 1914 and 1916 Hardy made 177 shorts with the Vim Comedy Company, which were released up to the end of 1917.
+Exhibiting a versatility in playing heroes, villains, and even female characters, Hardy was in demand for roles as a supporting actor, comic villain or second banana.
+For ten years he memorably assisted star comic and Charlie Chaplin imitator Billy West, and appeared in the comedies of Jimmy Aubrey, Larry Semon, and Charley Chase.
 In total, Hardy starred or co-starred in more than 250 silent shorts, of which roughly 150 have been lost.
 He was rejected for enlistment by the Army during World War I due to his large size.
 In 1917, following the collapse of the Florida film industry, Hardy and his wife Madelyn moved to California to seek new opportunities.